KoderDojo/go/timeline/log.md

 # Log

+## August 20, 2017

+Day 31 - Big day!
+Signed up with Digital Ocean to host my Go websites and microservices.
+Created a couple of Droplets, but the most important part was that I was able to one-click install Dokku, which allows me to create multiple apps on my VPN with a Herokuish experience.

+Created a simple http server using Go and git pushed it to my VPN and it worked, showing up a a virtual host!!

 ## August 18, 2017

 Day 30 - Learned to create an RPC Service in Go and connect to it using TCP and HTTP.